 Filing a Claim

-Occupational asbestos exposure — and your mesothelioma diagnosis — is often the result of corporate negligence by companies who knew since the 1930’s that the asbestos in their products was very harmful to workers.
+Unsafe occupational asbestos exposure — and your mesothelioma diagnosis — is the result of corporate negligence by companies who knew since the 1930’s that the asbestos in their products was very harmful to workers.
 Companies have a responsibility to inform workers of any health risks they face on the job, as well as the responsibility for ensuring adequate asbestos removal before any construction, demolition, or renovation projects.
 If you developed mesothelioma as a result of asbestos exposure on the job or during military service, you are likely entitled to financial compensation.

 To begin the process, you or members of your family will need to file a claim against the asbestos companies responsible for your exposure.
 Don’t wait to take this step!
 Each state has a set time frame, called a statute of limitations, during which these claims must be filed.
 The average length of time is between two to three years from the time of a cancer diagnosis, so it’s important to contact an attorney as soon as possible.
 If you do choose to move forward with a mesothelioma lawsuit, there are two types of claims mesothelioma lawyers file: